-Dynamic rerouting in final mile delivery service is crucial to maximizing the efficiency of your final-mile network, avoiding extra costs, and streamlining transportation.
+Dynamic routing in final mile delivery service is crucial to maximizing the efficiency of your final mile network, avoiding extra costs, and streamlining transportation.

 There was a time when a static, singular approach to optimization worked.
 Now it often falls short in the chaos of today’s logistics industry.

 Let’s take a closer look at the challenges of traditional route optimization.
-We’ll examine what dynamic rerouting means, and how it enables continuous improvement in the often-overlooked mode of final-mile delivery.
+We’ll examine what dynamic routing means, and how it enables continuous improvement in the often-overlooked mode of final-mile delivery.

 Challenges of Static Routing